 The next step is determine what needs to happen in order achieve this top level goal.

-Typically these company goals are segmented by department (i.e. sales, marketing, production, finance etc).
+Typically company goals are segmented by department (i.e. sales, marketing, production, finance etc).
 The owner of each company goal often leads a department or main function of the business.

 Taking our example from earlier, the department in this case is “Sales”.